ephekt/Budget-Publishing/README.md

                                   can also be used to specify a file unique to that row
     * title: determines the rowtitle of the given row
-    * numtype: This specifies what kind of numbers the elements in this row are (e.g. monetary, FTE, etc).
+    * numType: This specifies what kind of numbers the elements in this row are (e.g. monetary, FTE, etc).
 And simply add a macro tag matching the passed in string to be handled in LaTeX.
 The heuristic is that